survivejs/react-book/manuscript/08_styling_react.md

 On the downside once you adopt one you are pretty much stuck with that on your project.
 But if you are willing to commit, there are benefits to gain.

-The methodologies also bring their own quirks (ie. complex naming schemes) and may make certain things more complicated than they have to be.
+The methodologies also bring their own quirks (e.g. complex naming schemes) and may make certain things more complicated than they have to be.
 They don't necessarily solve any of the bigger underlying issues but rather provide patches around them.

 There are various approaches, such as using preprocessors, that go deeper and solve some of these fundamental problems.
 That said it's not an either-or proposition.
 You may adopt a methodology even if you use some preprocessor.